Pilot slapped with charges after threatening to crash stolen plane into Walmart, police say

 “Sorry everyone.
 Never wanted to actually hurt anyone.
 I love my parents and sister this isn’t your fault.
 Goodbye,” the message read.

-Tupelo Mayor Todd Jordan said he hopes Patterson “will get the help he needs” and didn’t intend to hurt himself or others in the hours after the initial threat.
+Tupelo Mayor Todd Jordan said he hopes Patterson “will get the help he needs” and that he didn’t intend to hurt himself or others in the hours after the initial threat.

 The Associated Press contributed to this report.